-Viral infection in children is the most common respiratory (chest) problem in children less than 4 years old, affecting 1 out of every 6 children in London.
-It typically starts after the age of 9 months and the first symptom of viral infection is that the infant gets a cold (runny nose, fever etc) then one or two days later starts coughing severly at night.
-They may also wheeze which is a breathing out sighing or whistling sound and they may also suck the skin under and between the ribs and one can also see sucking in of the skin with breathing in the throat just above the breast bone.
+Viral infection in children is the most common respiratory (chest) problem in children less than 4 years old, affecting affecting all children after age 6 months.
+The first symptom of a viral infection is that the infant gets a cold (runny nose, fever etc) then one or two days later starts coughing severely at night.
+I in 6 young children may also wheeze a whistling breathing out sound and also suck the skin under and between the ribs and one can also see sucking in of the skin with breathing in the throat just above the breast bone.

 There is another sound that infants and toddlers make between the ages of 6 and 24 months that is often confused with wheezing.
-This is stertor, which is a kind of gargling sound in the throat during both breathing in and out.
-Parents are often worried about it because it can be felt when putting ones hand on the chest but actually it is not coming from the chest.
-Why it starts at about 6 months and goes when older is one of life's many unsolved mysteries but is another common symptom of viral infection in kids.
+This is stertor, a kind of gargling sound in the throat during both breathing in and out and can be present without any sign of infection.
+Parents are often worried about it because it can be felt when putting one’s hand on the chest but actually it is not coming from the chest.
+Why it starts at about 6 months and goes when older (about 30 months) is one of life's many unsolved mysteries.

 Once the coughing starts (one of the first viral infection in children) it is usually at a peak near the beginning and slowly fades away over 1-3 weeks quite often just in time to get another cold and the whole cycle to begin again.
 Did you know that the average number of viral infections in children between a child's first and second birthday is 11 (yes eleven!) and the range is 5 to 20 so a cold every 3-4 weeks is normal although I realise that is little comfort when you have to wake up to see your child suffer from viral infection at 3am!